 This last piece of the algorithm is a little bit contentious in that many healthcare providers believe you should treat hypothermia throughout the MARCH treatment process.
 I agree with this method of thinking, but it is always wise to reassess for hypothermia after all the holes have been plugged.

 With the above algorithm in mind lets look at what items are going to treat those issues.
 Keep in mind this doesn’t address things like spinal cord injuries, burns, smoke inhalation or other possible non-visible injuries that you as a civilian might encounter.
 However, those are injuries that you as an everyday civilian wouldn’t be able to treat with anything out of your IFAK anyways.
 So these items cover things that you can personally manage and potentially use to save someone’s life.

 I’d say this is probably the most critical piece of medical kit you can carry.
 It’s cheap, small and has a ton of different applications.
 If you have a sizeable massive bleed gauze is the only thing that can fill a large cavity and provide the pressure needed to stop the bleed.
 You can wrap gauze, stuff gauze, use it as a sling, use it to splint and a multitude of other applications.
 I would suggest carrying at least two packages of compact gauze.

-Combat Gauze- Combat Gauze is probably the most expensive piece of kit you could add with the cheapest versions starting around $20.
+Combat Gauze is probably the most expensive piece of kit you could add with the cheapest versions starting around $20.
 However, if appropriately used, Combat Gauze can be crucial in stopping a massive bleed.
 Combat Gauze works by putting an agent in the gauze that causes the blood to coagulate and in theory stop the bleeding faster than just gauze.
 The problem with this product is that it only works if applied correctly.
 If you merely stuff the gauze improperly into the wound or lay it on top, you won’t be helping out the situation.
 The gauze must be applied to the cut artery to work.
 However, when overseas, I like to carry a lot of packs of these in place of compact gauze because they can offer the same functions as compact gauze and I don’t have to pay for them.
 For this, I’d recommend carrying at least one.

 Arguably more important than gauze is a tourniquet.
 Tourniquets are a quick fix to a complex problem.
 They are relatively inexpensive, easy to carry and fix most extremity bleeds.
 While there are a ton of tourniquets on the market, we sell and recommend the RATs.
 However, the CAT and the SOF-T are both great tourniquets that will do a phenomenal job of stopping an extremity bleed.
 At the end of the day, I recommend finding a tourniquet you are comfortable with, know how to use and trust and buy that.

 NPAs are probably the best item you can carry to treat an airway.
 This inserts into the patient’s nostril and creates an airway.
 These are inexpensive, easy to use and easy to carry.
 While there are other airway items you can carry like a King Airway or Cricothyrotomy Kit, the NPA is the most practical item to carry with minimal training.

 The HALO Chest seal is designed to fix a sucking chest wound by applying a self-adhesive occlusive dressing.
 These are easy to use and can usually stick to skin with hair, sweat or blood.

 These are designed to treat tension pneumothorax, a complication that takes place when there is a hole in the lung.
 These are crucial in longer-term care where a tension pneumothorax is expected, however, this does require some advanced training.
 There are great to add to your kit if you’ve had the chance to practice with one.